kneron/document_center/docs/plus_c/feature_guide/generic_inference.md

 However, **Generic Image Inference API** can only provide the raw output from the model without post-processing.
 If you wish to get the result with post-processing, you may implement the corresponding post-processing in Software (Please refer [2.2 Generic Image Inference With Post-Processing on Host](#22-generic-image-inference-with-post-processing-on-host) for the demonstration).

-In **Generic Image Inference API**, you may customized what to do in the pre-processing.
+In **Generic Image Inference API**, you may customized what to do in the [hardware image preprocessing](../appendix/hardware_image_preprocessing.md).
 There are few items are provided:

 1. Image Resize
     - You can choose to do or not to do the image resize by setting `resize_mode` in `kp_generic_input_node_image_t` of `kp_generic_image_inference_desc_t`.